ginge/Ender6/README.md

 * a clip to hold the bowden so it doesnt dnag on the blue connector
 * jog wheel
 * better PSU
+* USB connector is broken out with an extension cable

 # Addons
 * Fan Shroud - https://www.thingiverse.com/thing:4698226